GHTaarn/History.jl/README.md

 a `|` as the first key press from the Julia mode commandline.

-The [OhMyREPL](https://juliapackages.com/p/ohmyrepl) package also has some history functionality and seems to works alongside History.jl provided that OhMyREPL is loaded before History.jl, e.g.:
+The [OhMyREPL](https://juliapackages.com/p/ohmyrepl) package also has some history functionality and seems to work alongside `History.jl` provided that OhMyREPL is loaded before `History.jl`, e.g.:

 ```julia
 using OhMyREPL